snarrenberg/westerparse/docs/corpus.rst

 page number in the filename).
 There are over 60 single lines and over 50 examples of two-part counterpoint, some with errors and others without.

-Requires Tkinter, PIL, and MuseScore.
+Requires Tkinter, PIL (pillow), and MuseScore.

 Using the Corpus Viewer
 -----------------------